 The structure of the BiH economy is quite stable.
 GDP composition by sector is: agriculture 8.3%, industry: 26.3%, services: 65.4% (2011 est.).
-Industrial production in 2012 fell by 4.8 percent.
-Major productive sectors of the economy are industry and mining, telecommunications, construction, trade, transportation, and agriculture.
+In 2013, estimated industrial production growth was 11.7 percent.
+The major productive sectors of the economy include are industry and mining, telecommunications, construction, trade, transportation, and agriculture.
 The leading industries are steel, aluminum, minerals, vehicle assembly, textiles, tobacco products, wooden furniture, explosives, munitions, domestic appliances, and oil refining.

-In the post-war period, the economic activity was characterized by the existence of large state owned enterprises.
+During the post-war period, economic activity was characterized by the existence of large state owned enterprises.
 These companies operated with significant losses, at less than full capacity, and with outdated technology and management techniques.
 Lately, there has been significant growth in the number of registered micro, small and medium enterprises.
-The private sector share in the GDP is around 60%.
+The private sector share in the GDP is around 60 percent.

 BiH has approximately 1.6 million hectares of land suitable for cultivation.
-The best prospect sectors are fruit and vegetable, livestock, and poultry.
+The best prospect sectors are fruit and vegetable, livestock, and poultry in terms of natural resources that are available and productivity.
 The most important crop is corn followed by wheat and barley.
 Small, low-output, family farms averaging 2-5 hectares characterize agricultural production along with low input use (fertilizers, chemicals, and certified seeds), poor crop management and post-harvest management practices, and poor railway and road infrastructure.
-Agriculture contributes approximately 10 percent to BiH's GDP.
+Agriculture contributes approximately 8 percent to BiH's GDP.
 For the most part, agricultural production is in the hands of private owners, but farms are small and inefficient.
 BiH is a net food importer.

-The official unemployment rate is 28 percent.
-BiH's grey economy is relatively large - estimates range is from 20 to 40 percent of GDP.
+The official unemployment rate is 27.5 percent.
+BiH's grey economy is relatively large - estimates range from 20 to 40 percent of GDP.